AdobeDocs/federated-audience-composition.en/help/governance-privacy-security/access-control.md

 ---
 # Access Control in Federated Audience Composition

-Federated Audience Compositions offers a variety of
+You can use access control to provide role-based access to sandboxes and Federated Audience Composition.

 ## Manage access to sandboxes {#access-sandboxes}